 A Legal Strike and Your OMERS Pension

 When you are on strike, you do not earn any pay from your employer.
 Therefore, OMERS contributions are not deducted and there is no credited service added to your pension record for the strike period.
 For pension purposes, the time period of the strike is not included on your pension record.
-Your employer will report this time to OMERS as a leave period if it was a scheduled work or paid vacation day.
+Your employer will report this time to OMERS as a leave period if it was a scheduled workday.

 Yes.
 OMERS rules allow a member, on a voluntary basis, to make a service purchase for the period of a legal strike.
 Once the strike has ended, your employer will provide you with a service purchase application form.
 If you choose to pay the cost of the service purchase, the time period of the strike will be added to your pension record as credited service.

 Leave periods that are not consecutive, such as a collection of one-day walkouts, can be reported as part of a calendar year.
 Absences for each calendar year can be administered separately, each resulting in different purchase deadline(s).

 For example, if a one-day walkout occurred in 2019, the deadline to purchase will be December 31, 2020.
 If another one-day walkout occurred in 2020, the deadline to purchase will be December 31, 2021.

 Employers are not required to treat each day off independently.
 When reporting leaves an employer can combine up to 20 days taken off each calendar year and report them as one leave.
 This is referred to as scattered days reporting and the cost to establish the credited service will be for the sum of the days off.